araalinetworks/api/doc/source/gettingstarted.rst

 Make sure you have all apps that you want to test, installed on your cluster.
 If not, go ahead and install them.

 After running the tests, you can stop the assessment.
-Freemium allows you to run point-in-time assessments (vs continuous monitoring/security).
+Community Edition allows you to run point-in-time assessments (vs continuous monitoring/security, which is our paid offering).
 So as long as your tests complete in a reasonable time, you should have a good picture of your application.
 You can run the assessments any number of times.

    ``./araalictl assessment -stop``